PBearson/FUME-Fuzzing-MQTT-Brokers/Ideas.md

 ## Add `CHOOSE_NETWORK_RESPONSE` option (alternatively, split `b` into `b1` and `b2`)

 Right now, when the fuzzer selects an input from the response log, the chance of selecting from the network response log is 50% (same with console response log, obviously).
 There is no reason why the user should not be able to set this probability.
 In truth, this also probably warrants a modification to the Markov model.

+## Prioritize inputs from the response log according to the order they are found

+Inputs from the response log are selected completely randomly, regardless of when they are discovered or any other factors.
+It would be much better to select these inputs in the order that they are found.
+A circular queue will get the job done.